Kotlin/dokka/docs/topics/formats/dokka-html.md

 | `includes/page_metadata.ftl`       | Metadata used within `<head>` container.                                                                              |
 | `includes/source_set_selector.ftl` | [The source set](https://kotlinlang.org/docs/multiplatform-discover-project.html#source-sets) selector in the header. |

-The base template is `base.ftl` and it includes all of the remaining listed templates.
-You can find the source code for all of Dokka's templates
+The base template is `base.ftl` and it includes all the remaining listed templates.
-[on GitHub](https://github.com/Kotlin/dokka/tree/%dokkaVersion%/dokka-subprojects/plugin-base/src/main/resources/dokka/templates).
+You can find the source code for all of Dokka's templates [on GitHub](https://github.com/Kotlin/dokka/tree/%dokkaVersion%/dokka-subprojects/plugin-base/src/main/resources/dokka/templates).

 You can override any template by using the `templatesDir` [configuration option](#configuration).
 Dokka searches